Stellaris-code/BadApple5150/README.md

 # BadApple5150
 A demo running the Bad Apple shadow-art animation on a IBM PC 5150.

+Blog post explaining some of the technical details of the demo : https://dreamsoftheeast.com/tech/bad-apple-5150/

 ![GIF](https://imgur.com/40cP685.gif)

 ## Running the demo